Back to case study

 Success metrics

-• Users complete the phase sequence with meaningful AI assistance at each step
+• Users complete the phase sequence with the AI handling mechanical work and the user holding every real judgment.

-• Oversight staff can audit any session end to end
+• Oversight staff can replay any session end to end and answer how every decision in the session was made.

 Investment and timeline